lbryio/lbry.com/content/faq/block-rewards.md

 ---
-title: What is mining and what are the LBRY block rewards?
+title: What is Mining and what are the LBRY Block Rewards?
 category: mining
 order: 1
 ---